joemoose/dungeoneers.d20/docs/combat-old.md

 You can also declare that you are defending another ally and attempt to defend against all attacks against them.

-Defense ends if you take some other action.
+Defense ends once you take some other action.

 ## Gambits